Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 Mutually Exclusive, Collectively Exhaustive (MECE) https://strategyu.co/wtf-is-mece-mutually-exclusive-collectively-exhaustive/
 naiveté: abus sexuels, mafia
 needs / wants https://en.wikipedia.org/wiki/Need
-never-Ending Now: The structure of our social media feeds blinds us to history, as it causes us to live in an endless cycle of ephemeral content consumption.
+Never interrupt someone doing what you said couldn't be done. never-Ending Now: The structure of our social media feeds blinds us to history, as it causes us to live in an endless cycle of ephemeral content consumption.
 The structure of the Internet pulls people away from age-old wisdom. no conflict / safe conflict / extreme conflict
 Nobel https://www.nobelprize.org/all-nobel-prizes-2024/